Travel

 • Delay travel until clinically stable and treatment established

-• Provide drug prescription and referral letter for emergencies
+• Provide drug prescription / letter listing ART and concomitant medications for comorbidities and referral letter for emergencies

 • Provide medical certificate for import of personal medicines/syringes